tomwassenberg/itpol/linux-workstation-security.md

 nonexistent or non-routable domain names.
 If that is the case, you will need to play with your mail forwarding configuration until this actually works.

-#### Firewalls, sshd, and listening daemons

-The default firewall settings will depend on your distribution, but many of them will allow incoming `sshd` ports.
-Unless you have a compelling legitimate reason to allow incoming ssh, you should filter that out and disable the `sshd` daemon.

-    systemctl disable sshd.service
-    systemctl stop sshd.service

-You can always start it temporarily if you need to use it.

-In general, your system shouldn't have any listening ports apart from responding to ping.
-This will help safeguard you against network-level 0-day exploits.

 ## Best practices

 What follows is a curated list of best practices that we think you should adopt.
 It is most certainly non-exhaustive, but rather attempts to offer practical advice that strikes a workable balance between security and overall usability.

-### Password managers

-#### Checklist

-- [ ] Use a password manager _(ESSENTIAL)_
-- [ ] Use unique passwords on unrelated sites _(ESSENTIAL)_
-- [ ] Use a password manager that supports team sharing _(NICE)_

-#### Considerations

-Using good, unique passwords should be a critical requirement for every member of your team.
-Credential theft is happening all the time -- either via compromised computers, stolen database dumps, remote site exploits, or any number of other means.
-No credentials should ever be reused across sites, especially for critical applications.

-##### In-browser password manager

-Every browser has a mechanism for saving passwords that is fairly secure and can sync with vendor-maintained cloud storage while keeping the data encrypted with a user-provided passphrase.
-However, this mechanism has important
-disadvantages:

-1. It does not work across browsers
-2. It does not offer any way of sharing credentials with team members

-There are several well-supported, free-or-cheap password managers that are well-integrated into multiple browsers, work across platforms, and offer group sharing (usually as a paid service).
-Solutions can be easily found via search engines.

-##### Standalone password manager

-One of the major drawbacks of any password manager that comes integrated with the browser is the fact that it's part of the application that is most likely to be attacked by intruders.
-If this makes you uncomfortable (and it should), you may choose to have two different password managers -- one for websites that is integrated into your browser, and one that runs as a standalone application.
-The latter can be used to store high-risk credentials such as root passwords, database passwords, other shell account credentials, etc.

-It may be particularly useful to have such tool for sharing superuser account credentials with other members of your team (server root passwords, ILO passwords, database admin passwords, bootloader passwords, etc).

-A few tools can help you:

-- [KeePassX][8], which improves team sharing in version 2
-- [Pass][9], which uses text files and PGP and integrates with git
-- [Django-Pstore][10], which uses GPG to share credentials between admins
-- [Hiera-Eyaml][11], which, if you are already using Puppet for your infrastructure, may be a handy way to track your server/service credentials as part of your encrypted Hiera data store

 ### Securing SSH and PGP private keys